-To see what focus looks like, open the

-Accessibility Auditing Showcase website linked here, then press the Tab key repeatedly to navigate through the page (put your mouse away).
+like, open То see what focus looks the Accessibility Auditing Showcase website linked here, then press the Tab key repeatedly to navigate through the page (put your mouse away).
 You do not need to use ChromeVox for this activity.
 Answer the following questions.